mgesteiro/steppers/README.md

 ### Stepping

 The motor shaft has attached a cylindrical permanent magnet (8 pairs of north-south poles).
-Surrounding it there are two coils in [unipolar configuration](https://en.wikipedia.org/wiki/Stepper_motor#Unipolar_motors) (i.e., with a common middle connection point), which implies 4 different phases.
+Surrounding it, there are two coils in [unipolar configuration](https://en.wikipedia.org/wiki/Stepper_motor#Unipolar_motors) (i.e., with a common middle connection point), which implies 4 different phases.